learn-co-curriculum/phase-1-intro-to-prototypal-inheritance/README.md

 Aristotle, the biologically-minded student of Plato's, said that his teacher was talking about make-believe nonsense like dragons and unicorns.
 No one has ever seen a Tree-ness or a Dog-ness.
-Everything that is, he argued, is like a something else with more specification added.
+Everything that _is_, he argued, is like a something else with more specification added.
 Everything new is based off of a pre-existing pattern, a first of its kind, the proto(first) - typos(kind), or _prototype_.